hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 ```

 Jet is integrated with these data structures and also internally makes
-use them as part of the job execution engine.
-For example, to store job
+use of them as part of the job execution engine.
+For example, to store
-state and metadata among other things.
+job state and metadata, among other things.

 ## IMap